PHANTOM-op/hh/About-Vortex.md

 > **Vortex helped my server being targeted from spammers with its easily configurable anti-spam and anti-mention settings.
 We were able to control trolls rapidly joining with the raidmode protection.
 It was also extremely able to utilise to take Vortex's anti-invite feature when needed.**

 **Matthew**#2334 (349007194768801792)
-> **Ever since I started moderating servers, Vortex has helped me immensely, keeping the server safe and protecting it from spammers!
-Its auto-moderation features are great, deleting invites and spam.
-I would recommend Vortex to every moderator because of how easy it is to setup and use!**
+> **Vortex is the best moderation bot available and has helped me immensely in keeping my servers safe.
+Its auto-moderation features and easy customization offers top of the line service for any user.
+I would recommend Vortex to every community because of how easy it is to setup and use!**